 And the noise from renovations always produces stressed cats.
 Not only are strangers invading the home, but it sounds like the place is coming down around their heads.
 It’s exciting for you and traumatic for them.
 My parents redid one of their bathrooms.
 A few days into the work, they noticed one of their cats missing.
 TWO WEEKS later, they found her – under the house.
 The poor thing snuck past everyone and darted into the crawlspace; she was so frightened.
 (She was okay, in case you wonder.
 A little thinner, but otherwise okay)

 Okay, so you’ve identified that you have a stressed cat.
 You may have also zeroed in on the trigger.
 Now what?

 First, you need to take your poor anxious feline to the vet.
 Why?
 Because those stressed cat symptoms may be signaling an underlying health condition.
 Since you’re dealing with the pituitary and adrenal glands, there’s a possibility they’re not functioning properly.
 Get a clean bill of health FIRST.

 You may need to discuss the possibility of anti-anxiety medications.
-(Yes, they make kitty-Xanax) For some cats, the stress level is so high, and their behaviors are so dramatic, medication is needed.
+(Yes, they make kitty-Xanax) The stress level is so high for some cats, and their behaviors are so dramatic that medication is needed.
 If your cat is BALD, you need to look at intervention to allow the hair to regrow.
 (Putting pajamas on your cat will only make the stress worse.
 Plus, they’ll start grooming the pajamas)